Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Properties of Non-Sequential Decentralized Stochastic Control Problems

 \subsubsection{Solvability (SM) and Causal-Implementability (CI)}

-In order for being able to have control actions as well-defined random variables and define the expected cost function under a given policy in the non-sequential setup, the information structure should possess a property called \textit{solvability-measurability} (SM) \cite{WitsenhausenSIAM71}. \begin{definition} [Solvability-Measurability (SM)] \cite{WitsenhausenSIAM71} Property SM holds when, for each $\gamma \in \Gamma$ and $\omega \in \Omega$, there exists one and only one ${\bf u} \in \prod_{i=1}^N \mathbb{U}^i$ satisfying the closed loop equations
+In order to ensure that the control actions are well-defined random variables, and thus to define the expected cost function under a given policy in the non-sequential setup, the information structure should possess a property called \textit{solvability-measurability} (SM) \cite{WitsenhausenSIAM71}. \begin{definition} [Solvability-Measurability (SM)] \cite{WitsenhausenSIAM71} Property SM holds when, for each $\gamma \in \Gamma$ and $\omega \in \Omega$, there exists one and only one ${\bf u} \in \prod_{i=1}^N \mathbb{U}^i$ satisfying the closed loop equations